Multistage Mixed Precision Iterative Refinement: Numerical experiments

 It is interesting to notice that the theory from \cite{h:21} says that we can only expect SGMRES-IR to converge as long as $\kappa_\infty(A)<4\cdot 10^4$; see also Table \ref{tab:kappalimit}.
 However, as this and other experiments in this work show, SGMRES-IR as well as GMRES-IR actually often perform beyond the limits given by the analysis.
-This serves as further motivation for the multistage TSIR approach since we cannot rely entirely on the existing theoretical bounds to determine whether or not an algorithm will be effective.
+This confirms our motivation for the multistage MSIR approach; we cannot rely entirely on the existing theoretical bounds to determine whether or not an algorithm will be effective.

-For the condition number $\kappa_\infty(A) = 2\cdot 10^8$, SGMRES-IR convergence eventually slows down, and as a result TSIR switches a second time to GMRES-IR.
-Beyond this limit, surprisingly, GMRES-IR and thus TSIR still converge (despite that the theory only guarantees that GMRES-IR and thus TSIR will work up to condition number $8\cdot 10^6$).
-However, GMRES-IR is performing up to $n$ iterations per refinement step, so this is likely not a good option from a performance perspective.
-We show plots of TSIR convergence behavior for the cases $\kappa_2(A)\in \{10^1, 10^2, 10^7, 10^{14}\}$ in Figure \ref{fig:randnmat_012}.
+For the condition number $\kappa_\infty(A) = 2\cdot 10^8$, SGMRES-IR convergence eventually slows down, and as a result MSIR switches a second time to GMRES-IR.
+Beyond this limit, for $\kappa_\infty(A)=2\cdot 10^8$, GMRES-IR still converges (despite that the theory only guarantees that GMRES-IR will work up to condition number $8\cdot 10^6$).
+Starting at $\kappa_\infty(A)=2\cdot 10^{10}$, GMRES convergence slows down significantly (requiring $n$ iterations per refinement step), and thus MSIR switches to precisions $(u_f, u, u_r)$ = (single, single, double) and starts again with SIR.
+We show plots of MSIR convergence behavior for the cases $\kappa_2(A)\in \{10^1, 10^2, 10^7, 10^{14}\}$ in Figure \ref{fig:randnmat_012}.